List of mayors of North Sydney: 1890−present

-Deputy Mayors
+Deputy mayors

-The position of Deputy Mayor was made a permanent council position when the Local Government Act 1919 came into effect from 1 January 1920.
-However, the position was optional and was not filled until August 1926, when during a period of illness of the sitting mayor, Charles Watt, the Council resolved to fill the position permanently, and a former mayor, Edward Clark, was elected as the first Deputy Mayor.
-The following individuals have been elected as Deputy Mayor of North Sydney:
+The position of deputy mayor was made a permanent council position when the Local Government Act 1919 came into effect from 1 January 1920.
+However, the position was optional and was not filled until August 1926, when during a period of illness of the sitting mayor, Charles Watt, the Council resolved to fill the position permanently, and a former mayor, Edward Clark, was elected as the first deputy mayor.

+1926−present

+The following individuals have been elected as deputy mayor of North Sydney: